maptimelex/regex-to-the-rescue/README.md

 ## Tools & data
 We're using [VS Code](https://code.visualstudio.com/download) for a code editor, though most code editors support regular expressions.
 For mapping, we ❤️[QGIS](https://qgis.org/en/site/forusers/download.html) 3.8.

+### Downloads

-Download the [County Presidential Election Returns 2000-2016](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VOQCHQ) as a CSV file.
+* The [County Presidential Election Returns 2000-2016](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VOQCHQ) as a CSV file.
+* Cartographic boundary files for 2016 counties, [1:5M scale](https://www2.census.gov/geo/tiger/GENZ2016/shp/cb_2016_us_county_5m.zip) as a zipped Shapefile.

 ## Regular Expressions
 Have you ever used a Find & Replace in a text or document editor?
 We hear, "Of course!"
 For example, find all strings that spell "pizza" and replace with "tofu" for that last minute change to the pool party invitation.
 Well, that is simple *regex*, or regular expression.